chriswu99aaa/shuaimin_blog/_posts/2024-02-06-Natural-Language-Understanding.md

 * Problem: determine if a piece fo text contains information that is supported or refuetd by proided pieces of evidence
 * Underlying NLU Task: pairwise sequence classification

+First identify all the claims, by using sequence classification or span-based identification.

+Second retrive evidence for the claims.
+It checks whether the claim and detected evidence are relevant, by using pairwise sequence classification

+Third verify if the evidence support or refuse the claim.
+This is pairwise sequence classification problem
 ### Argument Mining

 * Given: a piece of text or multiple pieces of text